Application period: 1 October 2022 to 1 May 2023

 - Practical and diagnostic cytological exams including accurate sampling and advanced interpretation with regards to dermatological diseases

-The course responsibles for the specialisation track in Dermatology are:
+The responsible course leaders of the specialisation track in Companion Animal Dermatology are:

 - Professor Annemarie Thuri Kristensen, University of Copenhagen